shellchocolat/mjollnir-c2.github.io/chocolate-interaction.md

 It seems to work well.
 But, I have to tell you, that this scanner is clearly not powerfull.
 It has to be used to confirm that a port is well opened, like 139, 445, 80 and so on.
 If you want to perform a full scan of a victim machine, I recommand you to use a more suitable scanner, like **nmap**.

 We have an other usefull command, which is **DUMP_PID**.
 Well, it seems clear.
-This command allows to dump a process.
+This command allows the Chocolate to dump a process.
 Let's see the help:
 * DUMP_PID \<pid\> \<location\>

 The **pid** is the pid of the process you want to dump.
 The location is the location where you want the dump.
 As my chocolate is running under a High Privilege Level, I will try to dump **lsass** process.
 This is quite common on internal intrusion assessment.
 As I already get all the processes running on the machine earlier, I know that **lsass process** has the pid **628**: